CNES/big-data-processing-course/src/30_Evaluation.md

 [Let's go](https://github.com/CNES/big-data-processing-course/blob/main/notebooks/EvaluationDaskMLTaxyCabEmpty.ipynb)

-- Just git clone this repository from your Juptyerlab to start
+- Just git clone this repository from your Jupyterlab to start
-- At the end (end periodically) make sure to save your notebook with outputs by downloading it on your laptop
+- At the end (and periodically) make sure to save your notebook with outputs by downloading it on your laptop
   - You will be noted based on your notebook content